openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 The Shared Signals Framework {{SSF}} enables sharing of signals and events between cooperating peers.
 It is currently leveraged by two applications – the Continuous Access Evaluation Profile {{CAEP}} and Risk Incident Sharing and Coordination {{RISC}}.

-This specification defines how to translate normative SSF, CAEP, RISC event requirements into a JSON Schema. {{JSONSchema}} is a standardized way to describe the structure, constraints, and data types within a JSON document.
-JSON Schemas can also be used as {{JSONSchemaValidation}} to automatically check if a JSON document adheres to the defined schema, ensuring data integrity.
+This specification defines how to translate normative SSF event requirements, such as from CAEP and RISC events, into a JSON Schema. {{JSONSchema}} is a standardized way to describe the structure, constraints, and data types within a JSON document.
+JSON Schemas are often used with {{JSONSchemaValidation}} to automatically check if a JSON document adheres to the defined schema, thus ensuring data integrity.

 Using JSON Schema to describe SSF has the following benefits:
-- Allows machine readability for the auto generation of stubs.
+- Machine readability for the auto generation of stubs
-- It enables a faster process to create, update and get approval for new event types.
+- Faster process to create, update and get approval for new event types
-- JSON schema, rather than spec texts, is a more appropriate format to describe event types.
+- Easy and appropriate format to describe event types, as opposed to traditional specification text
-- It also allows event types to be versioned independently thus reducing the friction between the SSF core specification and event type publication.
+- Independent versioning to reduce the friction between the SSF core specification and event type publications
-- Allows more events to be incorporated easily in the standards space beyond the use cases and charters of CAEP, RISC etc.
+- Allows new SSF events to be incorporated into the SSF ecosystem

 # JSON Schema Defintion